 About the Cinema Museum of Iran

-Nestled within the historic setting of Ferdows Garden in northern Tehran, the Cinema Museum of Iran preserves and showcases the rich cinematic heritage of the nation.
-Originally a Qajar-era mansion transformed into a museum in 2002, the museum offers a uniquely immersive journey through the lifeblood of Iranian cinema, housed in an elegant and serene garden environment.
+Nestled in the historic Ferdows Garden in northern Tehran, the Cinema Museum of Iran preserves and celebrates the nation’s rich cinematic heritage.
+Housed in a Qajar-era mansion and transformed into a museum in 2002, it offers visitors an immersive journey through the evolution of Iranian cinema, all within the serene and elegant surroundings of its historic garden.

 Our Vision & Mission